 The Department of Mathematics at Stanford University is seeking applicants for one or more Szegö Assistant Professor appointments.
-These appointments are for a term of three years, beginning in September 2023.
+These appointments are for a term of three years, beginning in September 2024.
+A PhD is the minimum requirement for this appointment.
 Areas of interest include, but are not limited to, analysis, algebra, number theory, geometry, topology, probability, combinatorics, and applied mathematics.

 Applicants should submit a curriculum vitae, list of publications, and a brief statement of research and teaching (no more than five pages).
-Candidates should also provide supporting information of teaching experience and ability, preferably a teaching letter.
-Three letters of recommendation, in addition to the teaching letter, should be submitted.
-Applications and letters should be submitted online at www.mathjobs.org.
+Additionally, applicants should submit three (or more, up to five) letters of recommendation, with one of three letters being a teaching letter.
+Applications and letters should be submitted online at the MathJobs.org site.

 The Mathematics Department, School of Humanities and Sciences, and Stanford University value faculty who are committed to advancing diversity, equity, and inclusion.
 Candidates may optionally include, in addition to research or teaching statement, a brief discussion of how their work will further these ideals.